After a tap on the button in the main menu this panel is shown. See Section 4.2, “Menu”.

 The YubiKey Public ID is used for YubiKey Authentication.

 A new value for the user's account Balance results in a financial transaction that corrects the previous account balance.
 See Section 3.8.2, “Transactions”.
-The user is notified by a pop-up message in his active User Web App when his balance is adapted.
+Users are notified by a pop-up message in their active User Web App when their balance is adapted.

 Set the Credit limit with one of these buttons: